Grantglass/The-Digital-Muse-Meets-the-Scholarly-Essay/assignments/CVR/prompt.md

 ## Unit Project: Compose Your Audio Essay

-You will need to spend some time getting to know the Audition audio editor.
-(You can use an altenate audio editor if you prefer.)
+You will need to spend some time getting to know your audio editor.
 Take time to read the overviews, help pages, and tutorials that can get you started with the program.
 Although your project and your audio editor will influence your composing process, you can follow some general steps.

 Become adept at recording your own voice to narrate the audio essay.
 Find a quiet environment where you can work.
 Experiment with your available microphones.
 (Built in laptop microphones often work fine; affordable USB microphones work well; more advanced microphones might be worth a look.)
 Try some practice recordings, working with your equipment and software until you get audio that is loud enough to be easily heard and that does not contain undue levels of background sound.
 The MRC has podcasting recording equipment you can use.